Yuxuan2000/Information_Visuallization/project2/report.md

 ## 2. Selection of Relevant Visualization and Division of Labor for the Project ##

 ### 2.1 How do we find the visualization ###
 We need to find a visualization that satisfy these requirements: 1.
 The visualization do convey some meaningful information.
+We need to find a meaningful visualization instead of just good-looking picture.
+2. The visualization should not be prefect, if the selected picture is

 ### 2.2 How do we decide the division of labor for this project ###